Glossary

 Empfänger verstarben: (Ger.) "recipient deceased" hand stamp, WW II.

-Empire: France, 1853-70 issues, released during reign of Emperor
+Empire: France, 1853-70 issues, released during reign of Emperor Napoleon III.

 Empire Air Mail Scheme: see: All-up service.